paysonwallach/aqua-lightdm-webkit-theme/README.md

 ## Customization

 By default, the theme looks for its background image at `/usr/share/backgrounds/current`, which can simply be a symlink to the user's current background.
+Note that this image must be readable by the `lightdm` user.
 The background image can otherwise be set by modifying the `background` property in `resources/img/style.css`.

 ## Contributing